kalivtrope/chaluha/README.md

   } deriving (Eq)
 ```

-The `Env` is then contained in a `StateT` monad `Eval`:
+The `Env` is contained in a `StateT` monad `Eval`:

 ```haskell
 type Eval a = StateT Env (ExceptT LuaError IO) a
 ```

 The implementation is based on [this post](https://www.micahcantor.com/blog/about-that-reader-trick/) and the [corresponding code](https://github.com/micahcantor/write-you-a-lisp/).
-The semantics of local and global variables are a bit different in lua, though,
+The semantics of local and global variables are a bit different in lua (as oppposed to scheme),
-so I had to bend the functions to (hopefully) make the scopes work.
+though, so I had to bend the functions to (hopefully) make the scopes work.

+## Unfinished parts
+To support arbitrary `return`s and loops (along with `break`s), I tried writing
+the program in continuation-passing-style.
+I don't think I've quite grasped the concept though,
+but I've at least left the partial implementation inside for potential completion.